O.O. Denny Park: History

 Named for Seattle founder Arthur A. Denny's son Orion Orvil Denny (1853–1916), the site of present-day O.O.
 Denny Park served as Orion Denny's country estate.
 Orion Denny and his wife called their estate "Klahanie", which is Chinook for "out of doors."
 Following Orion's death in 1916, Denny's widow Helen willed Klahanie to the city of Seattle to become a public park named in memory of her husband.

 The park opened to the public in 1922.
 In 1926, the park became a designated campsite for Seattle children.
 In 1954, the old Denny residence was torn down.

 After 1968, Seattle turned management of the park over to King County.
 In 2002, management was taken over by the Finn Hill Park and Recreation District.
-The city of Kirkland begain managing the park in 2013, following its annexation of the Finn Hill neighborhood.
+The city of Kirkland began managing the park in 2013, following its annexation of the Finn Hill neighborhood.
 The park remains owned by the city of Seattle.